 A student withdrawing from Bryant must contact The Office of the Registrar and complete a voluntary withdrawal form for their withdrawal to be official.
-PA students should also reach out to the Physician Assistant's Program Director.
 When leaving the university, residential students are required to remove all personal property and return their room key.
 Any university-leased laptop must also be returned.
 Non-returned keys and laptops as well as laptop damage outlined in the laptop contract will automatically be charged to a student's account.

-Students withdrawing from Bryant prior to the start date will forfeit their non-refundable commitment or housing deposit.
-Tuition and fee charges after the start date, may result in an account adjustment based on the date of withdrawal.
-Housing is non-refundable and the meal plan will be pro-rated based on the used and unused days that remain.
+Students withdrawing from Bryant housing prior to the start date will forfeit their non-refundable deposit.
+Tuition charges after the start date will result in an account adjustment based on the given term and date of withdrawal.